lucifit/lucifit.github.io/_collections/_popular-choices/010-osteopathy-en.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Osteopathy
+  title: Osteopathy & Manual Therapy
-  subtitle: Focus on the body's interconnected systems, emphasizing the importance of the musculoskeletal system.
+  subtitle: A holistic approach to pain relief and mobility, restoring balance through osteopathic techniques..
   thumbnail: assets/img/portfolio/ostheopath-treatment.webp

 #what displays when the item is clicked:
-title: Osteopathy – Osteopathic Treatment
+title: Osteopathy - Osteopathic Treatment & Manual Therapy
-subtitle: Osteopaths focus on the body's interconnected systems, emphasizing the importance of the musculoskeletal system in overall health.
+subtitle: A full-body assessment and treatment designed to address musculoskeletal imbalances, relieve pain, and improve mobility.
+Techniques may include joint mobilization, myofascial release, and soft tissue therapy, depending on your individual needs.
 image: assets/img/portfolio/ostheopath-treatment.webp
 alt: Osteopathic Treatment
 lang: en
 page_id: ostheopath-treatment2

 ---

+- Best for: Back pain, joint stiffness, postural issues, sports injuries, and overall musculoskeletal health.

 An osteopath is a highly trained healthcare professional who specializes in a holistic approach to diagnosing, treating, and preventing a wide range of musculoskeletal and functional disorders.
 Osteopaths focus on the body's interconnected systems, emphasizing the importance of the musculoskeletal system in overall health.
 They use a combination of manual techniques, patient education, and lifestyle advice to promote wellness and alleviate pain, helping patients achieve optimal physical and emotional well-being.
 Osteopathy aims to restore balance, mobility, and function, allowing the body to heal itself naturally.
 Osteopaths treat a diverse patient population, including individuals with back pain, joint issues, sports injuries, and various chronic conditions, tailoring their care to each patient's unique needs.

 Here is a list of common conditions that osteopaths often treat: